Trisoma® - Breathing, Asthma and Buteyko Therapy

-Doctor Konstantin Buteyko observed that excessive breathing was common in the patients that died in his hospital, and realized that breathing volume was a significant contributory factor to respiratory and other conditions.
-Excessive breathing or overbreathing is hidden, hence the difficulty of diagnosing it.
-However typical traits of an overbreather include higher respiratory rate, mouth breathing, audible breathing, frequent sighs and upper chest breathing movements.
+Doctor Konstantin Buteyko observed in the 1950's that excessive breathing was common in the patients that died in his hospital, and realized that high breathing volume was a significant contributory factor to respiratory and other conditions, including muscle metabolism and allergy complications.
+Excessive breathing is hidden, and medical personnel misreporting respiratory rates compounds the difficulty of diagnosing it.
+However typical traits of an overbreather include higher respiratory rate, high blood pressure, mouth breathing, audible breathing, upper chest breathing movements, and frequent sighs and yawns.
 Fifty years of research has shown that Buteyko therapy can be taught to adults and children over 4 years of age with different severities of asthma and COPD to improve their condition through normal physiologic processes.
 [1] ="mouth-breathers

-The Russians do quite well in olympic swimming and other sports, and if one notices, while some others are huffing and puffing through their mouths, many Russian athletes breathe through their noses only and appear to practice exercises similar to Buteyko exercises before performing.
-(However photos to right show Russian mouth-breathers losing to American nose-breathers who won gold.)
-During the past 30 years athletes have found feeding rate and quantity to greatly affect performance.
-Now athletes are finding that the same is true for breathing, massage and other "therapies."
-Just as eating a bowl of spaghetti 15 minutes before an event would be contraindicated, so is increasing the breathing rate.
-Of course, during an aerobic performance, breathing rate and depth should increase, but overbreathing during and after performance is also dysfunctional. slow-breather sets 21 world records
+During the past 30 years athletes have found that overeating greatly reduces performance.
+Now athletes are finding the importance of proper breathing, massage and other "therapies."
+Just as quickly eating a bowl of spaghetti 15 minutes before an event would be contraindicated, so is increasing the breathing rate.
+Of course, during an true aerobic performance, breathing rate and depth normally should increase, but overbreathing before, during and after performance can be dysfunctional even for short durations.
+For example, most people playing tennis, should never have to open their mouths to breathe.
+(The photos at right show two Russian mouth-breathers losing to American nose-breathers who won gold.) slow-breather sets 21 world records

-The Russian Natalia Molchanova has broken 21 world records in almost all categories of freediving records, and it is interesting to watch her breathing before a dive, as well as after a dive, when she surfaces and resumes slow, nose-breathing after holding it for several minutes.
-In contrast, many other athletes mouth-breathe forcefully; and, like Dara Torres, rely on asthma inhalers or medication to attempt to overcome their symptoms.
+The Russian Exercise Scientist, Natalia Molchanova, (shown at Right) has broken 21 world records in almost all categories of freediving records, and it is interesting to watch her breathing before a dive, as well as after a dive, when she surfaces and resumes slow, nose-breathing after not inhaling for several minutes.
+In contrast, some other athletes mouth-breathe forcefully; and, like swimmer Dara Torres, rely on asthma inhalers (mainly corticosteroid medications, which are surprisingly allowed in the Olympics) to attempt to suppress their symptoms.
+Overbreathing and underbreathing may be difficult to detect, because both lead to oxygen deficit (hypoxia), which may cause one to feel short of breath and constricted, however the results of continued overbreathing actually escalate into physiological problems.

 Buteyko exercises are a set of tools, which allow asthmatics and others who are prone to hypocapnia (deficiency of carbon dioxide in the blood) resulting from hyperventilation (overbreathing), to return to stasis without (or with fewer) drugs, under medical supervision.
 Buteyko breathing exercises recalibrate the baroreceptors and parasympathetic nervous system, allowing for a lower breathing rate, and more normalized CO2, carbonate and pH levels in the blood, allowing the tissues to utilize oxygen better.
 Remember doctors using paper bags to stabilize asthmatics?
 (Do not breathe into a bag without medical supervision!)
 Lungs